Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 - Add about section, with version name
     - And disclaimer text, FL Studio must be closed.
 Show disclaimer 2 times, FLstudio must be closed before exporting song

-If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
+- If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
-Save values for next run
+ - Save values for next run
+ - User can set mouse scroll speed 4 speeds.
+Normal, 2X, 3X, 5X

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder